 1 Corinthians

 Relevant instruction for the modern church from an ancient church’s example.
-Come and learn what God intended for His church, the Gospel in the believer’s life, and His calling upon us to walk in holiness.
+Come and learn what God intended for His church, the gospel in the believer’s life, and His calling upon us to walk in holiness.

 Welcome To Worship

-Sermon Preview for Sunday, April 14, 2024
+Sermon Preview for Sunday, February 9, 2025

-Sermon Preview for Sunday, April 7, 2024
+Sermon Preview for Sunday, February 2, 2025